Subsurface Characterization for Deep Foundations

 Mary Nodine, P.E.

-Mary Nodine is the chair of DFI’s Subsurface Characterization Committee and was a member of the FHWA and MassDOT’s implementation teams for the Every Day Counts A-GaME program.
-Mary serves on the editorial board of the ASCE Geo-Institute’s publication Geo-Strata, and has contributed to the magazine as the “Geo-Poet” since 2008.
+Mary Nodine is a Geotechnical Engineer with the Federal Highway Administration Resource Center, specializing in ground improvement, earth retaining structures, deep foundations and subsurface characterization.
+Mary serves on the editorial board of the ASCE Geo-Institute’s publication GeoStrata and has contributed to the magazine as the “Geo-Poet” since 2008.

 - Increase stakeholder awareness of the necessity to effectively manage ground risks.